kxs6629/PortfolioSite/README.md

 1. Navigation between sections removes navigation bar and progress dots
   - This might be fixable using the anchors options provided by fullpage.js
+2. Slides are incorrectly displaying (i.e. 4 slides in code, 3 showing)
+3. Z layer of some elements need to be fixed

 ## Content